Timothy Castagne

+Castagne represented Belgium at various youth levels before making his debut for the senior team in 2018.
+He was part of Belgium's squad at the 2022 FIFA World Cup and UEFA Euro 2024.

 Club career

 Early career

 Born in Arlon, Belgian Luxembourg, Castagne began playing football for local clubs US Waltzing and Lorrain Arlon before moving to the youth academy of Virton, the largest club in the province.
-He practised with the youth teams of Standard Liège after going to a boarding school in the area, but continued to play matches at Virton during the weekend.
+He practised with the youth teams of Standard Liège after going to a boarding school in the area, but continued to play matches at Virton at the weekend.

 Genk

 In 2011, Castagne moved to Genk, after Standard decided not to recruit him permanently.
 In June 2013, he signed a professional contract for three years at Genk.
 In January 2014, then Genk coach Mario Been included him in training camp with the first team after leaving a good impression, which meant that he was definitively included in the first team in the second half of the season.
 He made his Belgian Pro League debut under new head coach Alex McLeish on 14 September 2014 as a starter against Club Brugge.
 On 2 May 2015, Castagne scored his first senior goal in a 7–1 home win.